I gave a talk version of this article at the first Infer meetup earlier this month.

 Software engineers generally manage this kind of problem with automated testing.
 Unfortunately, the properties that make LLMs powerful also make them hard to write unit tests for: their outputs are nondeterministic, expensive, and subjective.

 Tricky as they may be to build, automated tests and evaluations of AI systems are not a nice-to-have.
 This year, I’ve done over 100 interviews with engineers building on top of LLMs, and I’ve seen that automatic evaluations are one of the biggest factors in how far a given team or feature can go.
-I’ve seen the same thing Simon WIllison observes:
+I’ve seen the same thing Simon Willison observes:

 The people who are doing the most sophisticated development on top of LLMs are all about evals.
 They’ve got really sophisticated ways of evaluating their prompts.